snamiki1212/flipper-plugin-redux-debugger/README.md

 # Redux Debugger Plugin for Flipper with Colorized

-This plugin is forked from [jk-gan/flipper-plugin-redux-debugger](https://github.com/jk-gan/flipper-plugin-redux-debugger), so read original README for understanding features.

-## Colorized

 <img width="700" alt="Screen Shot 2022-01-09 at 0 09 50" src="https://user-images.githubusercontent.com/26793088/148674521-b848e29a-d0eb-40f7-af54-fc79a332aa76.png">

 This plugin has been enhanced the readability for action columns by following features: